 01Listen to How People Talk

 Having a sense of natural speech patterns is essential to good dialogue.
-Pay attention to the expressions people use and the music of everyday conversation by paying attention to the way people talk.
+Pay attention to the expressions people use and the music of everyday conversation.
 Note how people can maintain conversations without complete sentences and sometimes by even finishing others' sentences.
 Eavesdropping is not a crime, so go ahead and listen to how people communicate with one another.

 People talk in stops and starts, and they pause with nonsense words like "um" and "er."
 Frequently they talk over one another.
 As much as you're trying to emulate realistic speech patterns, the dialogue still needs to be readable.
 Alfred Hitchcock said a good story is "life with the dull parts taken out."
 This statement also applies to dialogue.
 A transcription of a conversation would be boring and confusing, so give readers only what matters.
 Edit out filler words and unessential commentary that doesn't contribute to the plot in some way.